jbSdev/PenguinGame/Board/BOARD.md

 **`update_board()`** moves a player on the board and saves the status of the game into `board.txt`.

-It takes input consisting of two characters (separately), and moves a player accordingly.
+It takes input consisting of two characters (as a string), and moves a player accordingly.
 First character corresponds to a player [A...Z], second character corresponds to a direction of the movement [U - up, D - down, L - left, R - right].

 If the player is trying to move into the sea, the state of the game will not change and the message will appear: *Player X tried to move out of the map.*